friendly/psy6136/assign/projects6136.md

 There is a wide range of other areas in which categorical data arises, but are not treated directly in this course.
 Choose one or more and write a paper describing and illustrating them.
+Perhaps in the form of a tutorial?
+But that's up to you.

 ### Latent class analysis
 LCA is a statistical method for finding subtypes of related cases ("latent classes") from